-If you are in the forage business whether it is the hay business or forage to feed beef or dairy cattle, horses, sheep or goats, then you need to be on the watch for armyworms.
+Whether you are a homeowner or if you are in the forage business to feed beef or dairy cattle, horses, sheep or goats, then you need to be on the watch for armyworms.
 With the recent rain, producers need to be diligent in watching their pastures and fields.
+I have been getting a tremendous amount of calls throughout the county on armyworms wiping out hay meadows.